George Eustice Warns France "Two Can Play at That Game" as Frogs Threaten British Trawler Block

 George Eustice has warned France “two can play at that game” following word they could try blocking British trawlers.
 He also lambasted Macron’s “unacceptable” behaviour this morning as tensions continue to ramp up between the UK and France over fishing licence disputes.
 They’ve clearly never recovered after their humiliating defeat in Jersey this May…

-On Thursday, France seized a British scallop trawler and have threatened to block more British boats from French ports if the UK refuses to hand out more post-Brexit fishing licenses by Tuesday next week.
+On Thursday, France seized a British scallop trawler and have threatened to block more British boats from French ports if the UK refuses to hand out more post-Brexit fishing licences by Tuesday next week.
 The scallop trawler is seen by the British as a ‘prawn’ in the disputes…

 Last night, Liz Truss dramatically summoned the French ambassador to the Foreign Office for a dressing down by the Europe Minister, and the Government is accusing France of breaking international law.
 Liz Truss has said she expects the ambassador “to explain the disappointing and disproportionate threats made against the UK”.
 Flexing her mussels…